MailTape/MailTape-v1/_posts/2018-02-25-Ruba-Shamshoum.md

 _Sanjay_: **"**A beautiful piece which blends undulating narratives about exile, hope and love alongside punchy rhythmic lines and improvisation.**"**

 ## Cécile McLorin Salvant – Le Front Caché Sur Tes Genoux
-_Sanjay_: **"**Sung in a low and affecting vibrato, [Cécile](http://www.cecilemclorinsalvant.com/) has set Haitian poet [Ida Faubert](https://en.wikipedia.org/wiki/Ida_Faubert)'s 1930s poem, 'Le Front Caché Sur Tes Genoux', to a wonderfully languid 6/8 time.
+_Sanjay_: **"**Sung in a low and affecting vibrato [Cécile](http://www.cecilemclorinsalvant.com/) has set Haitian poet [Ida Faubert](https://en.wikipedia.org/wiki/Ida_Faubert)'s 1930s poem, 'Le Front Caché Sur Tes Genoux', to a wonderfully languid 6/8 time.
 I could listen to it all day!**"**

 ## Jazzmeia Horn – So Easy to Love
-_Sanjay_: **"**[Jazzmeia Horn](https://www.theartistryofjazzhorn.com/) sings and scats through diverse moods, styles, and tempos with inherent ease.
+_Sanjay_: **"**[Jazzmeia Horn](https://www.theartistryofjazzhorn.com/) sings and scats through diverse moods, styles and tempos, with inherent ease.
 Her debut album, 'A Social Call', is full of confidence that she conveys throughout her music.**"**

 ## Zara McFarlane – Chiaroscuro
 _Sanjay_: **"**A relative oldie but a goodie!
 Taken from [Zara McFarlane](https://www.zaramcfarlane.com/)'s 2011 album, 'Until Tomorrow', this track embraces a suitably noir-ish and smokey after hours vibe adorned with a blazing saxophone solo.**"**

-<p id="outroduction">That's all for today!
+<p id="outroduction">That's your lot for today.
 Thanks for listening and much love and gratitude to [Ruba Shamshoum](http://ruba.land/) for being our guest today, and to [Camille Célestin](http://bravocamo.studio/) for this episode's beautiful illustration!</p>